Ruhr Red Army: Formation

 On 13 March 1920, the Kapp Putsch was launched by right-wing elements to overthrow the elected government of the Weimar Republic.
 The majority of Germany's left-of-centre political parties and trade unions responded with a call for a nationwide general strike.
 It drew around 12 million workers and was largely responsible for the quick failure of the attempted coup by 18 March.
 Chancellor Gustav Bauer of the centre-left Social Democratic Party (SPD), the largest party of the ruling Weimar Coalition, called off the strike.
 A schism between the centre-left and far-left parties soon became apparent.
 In the Ruhr, a heavily industrialised region in western Germany, many far-left workers and union officials did not stop with the strike once the Kapp Putsch failed.
 They spontaneously formed executive councils (Vollzugsräte) that took power over local governments after disarming the local Security Police and Reichswehr forces.
 By 22 March, the entire Ruhr district was in their effective control.
 The executive councils would utilise local workers' defence (Arbeiterwehr) which armed themselves with weapons from Citizens' Defense (Einwohnerwehr) groups.
 It was from these workers' defence groups that the Red Ruhr Army was soon formed.
 On 15 March, the government sent the Freikorps Lichtschlag to suppress the uprising but, despite being better armed, were greatly outnumbered and defeated two days later.
 Their weapons, including artillery pieces, and 600 members were captured.

-At its peak the, Red Ruhr Army's strength is estimated to have been 50,000 to 80,000 members, mostly striking workers with ties to far-left organisations.
-Of those who belonged to union-based organizations, a small majority came from the free unions and the remainder from the anarcho-syndicalist Free Workers' Union of Germany (FAUD).
+At its peak, the Red Ruhr Army's strength is estimated to have been 50,000 to 80,000 members, mostly striking workers with ties to far-left organisations.
+Of those who belonged to union-based organizations, a narrow majority came from the free unions and the remainder from the anarcho-syndicalist Free Workers' Union of Germany (FAUD).
 Among members of political parties, 60% were members of the Communist Party of Germany (KPD), 30% from the Independent Social Democratic Party (USPD) and only 10% from the SPD.